gloria-ho/NYCDA_SEI_Course/week03_apr16/day14/objectOrientedProgramming.md

 myArray.pop();
 ```

+## *Goals:*
-**Goals:** we want custom objects that contain some data and a set of custom methods that manipulate the data.
+We want custom objects that contain some data and a set of custom methods that manipulate the data.

 ### Methods:
 `console.log(`...`);`